How to solve Syllogism Questions for CAT

-Syllogism in CAT exam come in the DILR (Data Interpretation and Logical Reasoning).
-However, sometimes, it also appears in the VARC (Verbal Ability and Reading Comprehension) section of the test.
+Syllogisms appear in the DILR (Data Interpretation and Logical Reasoning) section of the CAT exam.
+However, sometimes, they also appear in the test’s VARC (Verbal Ability and Reading Comprehension) section.
 These concepts appear as 3-4 questions.
 Thus, they play an important role in defining your overall percentile.
-Consequently, it’s essential for a student to understand this topic well in order to score well.
+Consequently, a student must understand this topic well to score well.

-So, many students do not know what syllogism is and how to go about the questions related to it.
-This article serves as guide for all of your doubts related to CAT-level syllogism.
+Many students do not know what syllogism is or how to answer questions related to it.
+This article serves as a guide for all of your doubts related to CAT-level syllogism.

 What are Syllogisms?

-Syllogism is actually a word of Greek origin which means conclusion, conjecture, or inference.
+Syllogism is a word of Greek origin that means conclusion, conjecture, or inference.
 In the logical reasoning domain, Syllogism means a proposed argument.
 This argument is supported by two propositions.
-One of the propositions is the predicate of the conclusion, while the other is the subject of the conclusion.
-This conclusion is apparently drawn from the proposed argument, i.e, Syllogism.
+One proposition is the predicate of the conclusion, while the other is the subject of the conclusion.
+This conclusion is apparently drawn from the proposed argument, i.e., Syllogism.
 This, of course, sounds too confusing, doesn’t it?

 Let’s understand what is what first.
 So, what exactly is a proposition?

-A proposition is a statement that gives relation between two terms.
-Furthermore, This proposition has three components in its statement: Subject, predicate and the relation.
+A proposition is a statement that establishes a relation between two terms.
+Furthermore, this proposition has three components in its statement: subject, predicate, and relation.

 Let’s take an example to understand this better.

-Here, in the sentences given above, “papers” and “A4-sized papers” are subjects of the statements.
-Meanwhile, the predicates of the statements are “A4-sized” and “white”.
+In the sentences given above, “papers” and “A4-sized papers” are the subjects of the statements.
+Meanwhile, the predicates of the statements are “A4-sized” and “white.”

 By syllogism’s common definition, the above given example is apt.
-If you observe the above examples carefully, you’ll notice the following:
+If you observe the above examples, you’ll notice the following:

-• There’s no direct relation between the subject of the first statement and the predicate of the second statement.
+- There’s no direct relation between the first statement’s subject and the second statement’s predicate.

-The above pattern mentioned is typical of syllogisms.
-Although, the word “All” is used in both of the statements, this is not common practice.
-It mostly depends on the type of the propositions.
+The above pattern is typical of syllogisms.
+Although the word “All” is used in both of the statements, this is not common practice.
+It mostly depends on the type of the proposition.
 So, the type in which ‘All’ is used is categorial proposition.

 Types of Propositions